robert-caulfield/BobsBricks/README.md

 Contains a navbar that allows users to quickly access all pages.

 ## Home Controller:
-Serves as the entry point to the website
+Serves as the entry point to the website.

 ### Index Page
 - Headline and Sub-headline.